-If he didn’t sign the Settlement Agreement and agree to terminate his employment, then he would be subjected to his employer’s Performance Management Procedure.
+If he didn’t sign the Settlement Agreement and agree to terminate his employment, then he would dismissed by reason of his performance.

 We discussed the performance issues his employer had raised and whether the procedure was something he needed to be worried about.
 He explained he had been working for the company for over 20 years.
 His work had never been criticised and, in fact, in any objective assessment of his performance he was meeting all targets.
 He explained the current situation had arisen following a new director joining the company.
 The new director had already pushed out a number of staff and replaced them with colleagues he had worked with before.
 My client believed he was the latest in a long line.

-In the circumstances, I explained to my client that he had nothing to fear from a Performance Management Procedure and, in fact, his manager would be very unwise to start such a process.
+In the circumstances, I explained to my client that he had nothing to fear from a Performance Improvement Plan and, in fact, his manager would be very unwise to start such a process.
 He stated he had been offered a job elsewhere and didn’t want to remain with his current employer.
 My instructions were to renegotiate his Settlement Agreement and get him as large an increase as possible in his financial compensation.
 He was delighted when we finally agreed an amount which was more than double his employer’s original offer.